datanav/docs/hub/features/notifications-feature.rst

 know about: The ordering of the returned entities are not directly determined by when the notification each entity describes triggered.
 Example: if the endpoint returns two entities with ``"_updated":1`` and  ``"_updated":2``, the entity with  ``"_updated":1`` might describe a notification that triggered *after* the notification in the entity with ``"_updated":2``.
-This is not a problem, but can be a source of confusion if one is not aware of this behaviour.
+This is not a problem, but can be a source of confusion if one is not aware of this behavior.

 Example timeline